ARX model estimation using four-stage instrumental variable method

 Estimation is performed in 4 stages.
 The first stage uses the

-then subjected to the IV function with the same instrument filters
+AR model and then subjected to the IV function with the same instrument filters as in

 For the multiple-output case, optimal instruments are obtained only if the noise sources at the different outputs have the same color.
 The estimates obtained with the routine are reasonably accurate, however, even in other cases.